gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Automatic configuration of Scala dependency used by ScalaCompile and Scaladoc tasks

-The `scala-base` plugin now automatically detects the `scala-library` dependency used on the class path of any `ScalaCompile` or `ScalaDoc` task, and adds a corresponding dependency declaration (e.g. `org.scala-lang:scala-compiler:2.9.2`) for the task's `scalaClasspath`.
+The `scala-base` plugin now automatically detects the `scala-library` dependency used on the class path of any `ScalaCompile` or `ScalaDoc` task, and appropriately configures for the task's `scalaClasspath`.
 As a consequence, it is no longer necessary to use the `scalaTools` configuration.

 Old (and still supported):